-Our mission is to offer information and inspiration with a healthy dose of irreverence, to make you feel heard and understood, and to connect you with women as smart and cheeky as you are.
+Our mission is to offer information and inspiration with a healthy dose of irreverence for women over 45, to make you feel heard and understood, and to connect you with women as smart and cheeky as you are.

 Surely you remember the day you met your kindred spirit.
 You know, the person who is gasoline to your match, the cream in your coffee, the plank to your downward dog.
 We were each newly married, and were drawn to each other as we made whispered cracks about the trad

 itional bonnet of gift bows at a mutual friend’s bridal shower.
 Though we loved our husbands, we soon decided that we needed to buy a little place of our own, maybe a few acres in the country, where we could talk about everything from Tarantino to tacos, drink too much and not have to apologize, sing off key, laugh like hyenas, ponder, pontificate, and create—away from men and the pressure of perfection.
 We wanted a safe spot to share with like-minded women who were also intent on squeezing all the juice out of the fat mango of life.

 That was 25 years ago.
 We never landed the girls’ getaway; the best prospect ended up being downstream from a nudist colony, and, let’s face it, it’s always the wrong people who go naked.
 Mostly it didn’t work out because we got busy birthing babies and figuring out how we were going to get them to 18 without smothering them or turning them into a therapist’s meal ticket.
 We helped each other through, respectively, a nasty divorce and wonderful remarriage, and a severe depression.
 One of us thoroughly traveled the world with her family; the other built a business with her husband.